spaceone-aramco/plugin-oci-monitoring-mon-webhook/README.md

 | created_at | datetime | created time | "2021-08-23T06:47:32.753Z"	|

 ## cURL Requests examples
-This topic provides examples of calls to the SpaceONE Grafana monitoring webhook using cURL.
+This topic provides examples of calls to the SpaceONE OCI monitoring webhook using cURL.

 Here's a cURL command that works for getting the response from webhook, you can test the following on your local machine.
 ```